Monday - Friday • 8:10am - 3:15pm

 Authentic literacy rests on the choices made by individual students within a community of fellow readers and writers through such activities as an in-depth immersion in the writing process through writing narratives, dramas, poetry and research and to describe their response to the writer's technique.
 The students are immersed in reading through the rich choices of material that are available through an in class library.
 Students are expected to always have a book to read, nonfiction or fiction, that they are enjoying.
 In addition, they study mentor texts, grammar, vocabulary and spelling during teacher conducted mini lessons and self-assess all of their work in order to have an acute knowledge of their own learning process.

-The Upper Elementary is also expected to deepen their response to literature.
+The Middle School class is also expected to deepen their response to literature.
 They learn to develop an interpretation of a text through careful reading and they are expected to support their judgment to portions of the text with solid evidence.
 They deepen their understanding of research protocols, how to write and give speeches and arguments, and adapt literature for dramatic purposes.
-The Upper Elementary literacy skills are integrated throughout the day and across the curriculum, and taught through small group instruction, individual conferencing with the teacher, and project based learning.
+The Middle School literacy skills are integrated throughout the day and across the curriculum, and taught through small group instruction, individual conferencing with the teacher, and project based learning.

-Upper Elementary Spanish class is taught by a native speaking instructor in an immersive environment that emphasizes conversational and written Spanish.
-The upper elementary students study conjugation, present, past and future tenses.
+Middle School Spanish class is taught by a native speaking instructor in an immersive environment that emphasizes conversational and written Spanish.
+The middle school students study conjugation, present, past and future tenses.
 Spanish is offered 2 times a week.

 THE FINE ARTS